List of The Handmaid's Tale and The Testaments characters: Commander Fred Waterford

 Commander Fred Waterford (portrayed by Joseph Fiennes) is a high-ranking government official, chief diplomat, and Offred's master.
 Both he and his wife played an instrumental role in Gilead's founding.
 He wishes to have more contact with June outside of what is lawful between a Handmaid and her master, and starts inviting her to play nightly games of Scrabble.
 He feigns a kind personality, often portraying himself as a victim of Gilead, but in reality, he is cruel and aggressive.
 He was responsible for the founding of Gilead, being one of the leaders of the Sons of Jacob.
 After Commander Pryce's death, he becomes the head of the Council.
 This role is comparable to a prime minister.
+At the end of season 4, Waterford is beaten to death by June and vengeful other former Handmaids and his body is hung from a wall in no man's land.

 Fiennes joined the cast in August 2016.

 Serena Joy Waterford

 Serena Joy Waterford (portrayed by Yvonne Strahovski) is Fred's wife and a former conservative cultural activist and author of a controversial book, A Woman's Place, which advocates women as second-class citizens who exist merely to be obedient and submissive housewives and mothers, rather than be independent of their menfolk and pursuing careers.
 She appears to have accepted her new role in the Gilead society that she helped create.
 She is poised and deeply religious, but is capable of great cruelty and is often callous to June.
 She is desperate to become a mother, but most men are sterile.
 Showrunners have said we will see that Serena is actually fertile.
 Although a friend of Commander Cushing, she denounces him, fearing his heavy response to the bombing and his semi-dictatorial power.
+In later seasons, she successfully becomes pregnant with her son Noah, but Fred is killed by June and the other Handmaids.
+Serena eventually remarries to High Commander Gabriel Wharton, but abandons him on their wedding night after realizing that Wharton is a monster.
+In the series finale, after helping the resistance kill the Boston Commanders, Serena is left a refugee with no power, but content as she has her son.

 Strahovski joined the cast in August 2016.